brendabalsalobre/Tweet_Emotion_Classification/README.md

-# Tweet Emotion Classification Projec
+# Tweet Emotion Classification Project

 ## 🔎 Project Overview
 This project applies supervised learning to classify tweets into six emotions using TF-IDF features and classic machine learning models.
 By transitioning from Naive Bayes to Logistic Regression, the model's accuracy improved from 84% to 90%, offering a scalable solution for multi-class emotion detection.